Family Trusts – A very important consideration in Estate Planning

 Trusts are one of the most important factors in any Estate Planning.
 They are routinely used to protect your assets against inheritance tax, potential claims on your estate or other threats like care home fees.

-Most assets can be placed into trust, your home, savings and most investments (other than IAS’s and premium bonds which must be held in your individual name).
+Most assets can be placed into trust, like your home, savings and most investments (other than an ISA and premium bonds which must be held in your individual name).

 Many factors affect an Estate without a Trust in place for example sideways disinheritance, where assets pass sideways to a new spouse or partner after the first death and ends up being passed down the wrong bloodline.